 Tree Preservation Orders (TPOs)

 Tree Preservation Orders (TPOs) are made by local authorities and make it an offence to cut down, prune, uproot or otherwise damage a tree.
-A TPO can include any size, age, number or species of trees.

 When are TPOs applied?